 What was the resolution of identified vulnerabilities and where is the latest Azure penetration test report?
 See Azure penetration test reports for more information.

 What Azure Government services are covered by FedRAMP High P-ATO and in what regions?
 To find out what services are available in Azure Government, see Products available by region.
-For a list of services with FedRAMP High P-ATO, see Azure Government services in FedRAMP audit scope.
+For a list of services in scope for the FedRAMP High P-ATO, see Cloud services in audit scope.

 - Azure compliance documentation